Ari-Smith-Research/Ari-Smith-Research.github.io/publications.md

 Ari Smith and Justin Boutilier. [“Gap-gradient methods for solving generalized mixed integer inverse optimization: an application to political gerrymandering,”](https://arxiv.org/abs/2406.09457) 2024.
 Under first-round revision

+#### Submitted Papers

+Ari Smith, Justin Boutilier, Yonatan Mintz, Christian Elliot, Matthew Zuraw, and Nicole Werner.
+“A recommender system for caregivers of individuals with Alzheimer’s and related dementias.”
+2025

 #### Manuscripts in Progress

 Ari Smith, Justin Boutilier.
 “Using Inverse Optimization to Detect Biased Training Sets in Machine Learning Predictors.”
-Aimed at

-Justin Boutilier, Ari Smith, Yonatan Mintz, Christian Elliot, Matthew Zuraw, and Nicole Werner.
-“A recommender system for caregivers of individuals with Alzheimer’s and related dementias.”

 Ari Smith.
 “Preference Across Power: Algorithmic Infrastructuring of the Preferring Subject.”
 Aimed at a *Big Data and Society* or *Science, Technology, and Human Values* -type journal.